Germany–Slovakia relations: Car manufacturing

 In 1991, Volkswagen AG opened a factory in Bratislava.
 Revenue from the plant in 2003 was 4.5 billion euro.
 By 2006, the company had invested 1.3 billion EUR in its operations and employed 9,000 staff at the time.

 In April 2009, Volkswagen AG announced plans to build a new compact family vehicle in Slovakia.
 The company will invest about 308 million euros.
 VW currently builds its Touareg, Škoda Octavia as well as its Audi Q7 in Bratislava and employs about 7,800 people in the nation, which has emerged a major hub in the global car industry.
 Porsche also builds its Cayenne model in Bratislava.

 Cooperation

 In 1997, the two countries signed a military cooperation agreement.

 In 2003, an e-government partnership was developed between the countries with the assistance of Siemens and Microsoft.

 Key bilateral agreements include those on social insurance (instrument of ratification signed on 17 October 2003) and on road transport (signed on 14 June 2002).

+International organizations

+While Germany was one of the founding members of the EU, Slovakia joined in 2004.
+Germany joined NATO in 1955, and Slovakia joined in 2004.